 2023 Innovation Fund Grantees

-The Philadelphia City Fund is pleased to announce the grantees of its Spring 2023 Innovation Fund grant cycle.
+The Philadelphia City Fund is pleased to introduce the grantees of the 2023 Innovation Fund – Spring and Fall grant cycles.

-The Innovation Fund is an internal City grant opportunity funded by the Philadelphia City Fund and managed by the Innovation Management Team in the City’s Office of Innovation & Technology.
+The Innovation Fund is an internal City grant opportunity funded by the Philadelphia City Fund and managed by the Public Technology and Innovation Team in the City’s Office of Innovation & Technology.
 The Innovation Fund hosts two grant cycles per year and exists to help launch pilot initiatives that have the potential to improve the services and functions of municipal government.

 Sensory Inclusion Project